vendu/vaaja/usr/games/mjolnir/notes/MJOLNIR.md

 ## background

-I grew up playing mostly point and click adventures from the likes of Sierra On-Line and Lucasarts.
+I grew up playing mostly point-and-click adventures from the likes of Sierra On-Line and Lucasarts.
 Games such as Gabriel Knight series by my favorite game creator Jane Jensen, another Sierra series of funny Space Quest games, most Leisure Suit Larry games, and so forth.